Winter Session is Coming Up!

-Orion High School offers four Summer sessions, where students may take any credit transfer course, complete it, and have that credit transferred to the home campus through records transfer.
+Our Winter Session is coming up, and credit transfer learners must start the course on December 1 in order to use the coupon code.
 Each session is two months long, and students who are desiring to start on any of the sessions must register in advance (at least two weeks in advance), in order to have time to complete the required Orientation Course, which will prepare them for their start.
-Here are the Summer Sessions:
+AP Courses are three months long.
+Here are the upcoming Sessions:

 |Session||Start Date||Recommended by Date for Enrollment||Coupon for session?|